daviddao/plrd.org/content/blog/how-pl-rd-accelerates-computing-breakthroughs/index.md

 ## How PL R&D drives breakthroughs

 Today, much frontier work is too early, too interdisciplinary, or too radical for traditional capital structures to support alone.
-Additionally, even if money is available a binding constraint is often coordination.
-Our role is to create the conditions for discovery rather than discovery directly ourselves: we help researchers, builders, funders, and institutions coordinate around technical primitives, open infrastructure, and deployment pathways.
+Additionally, even if money is available, a binding constraint is often coordination.
+Our role is to create the conditions for discovery rather than making discoveries directly ourselves: we help researchers, builders, funders, and institutions coordinate around technical primitives, open infrastructure, and deployment pathways.

 Each focus area is stewarded by a Focus Area Lead and has its own Scientific Advisory Board, a standing group of researchers and practitioners.
 Together, they map the field, define the opportunity spaces, name the inflection points within reach, and identify the bottlenecks blocking them.